-Jupiter is the biggest planet known among all the eight planets that orbit the Sun.
-Its radius is 69,911 kilometers.
-It is so gigantic that all other planets could fit into Jupiter.
+Jupiter is the biggest planet in our solar system.
+Its diameter measures 142,800 km.
+It is so gigantic that all other planets in the solar system could fit into Jupiter.
 It is the fifth planet from the sun.
 Its name was derived from the Roman king of gods.
 Its atmosphere is composed of gasses mainly hydrogen and helium.
 Jupiter’s surface is made of an ocean of liquid hydrogen.

 Jupiter appears to have white, yellow, thick red and brown clouds.
 These clouds move around the planet at high speeds in the opposite direction as the planet spin on its axis.
 The largest of these storms is the Great Red Spot which move around the equator at high speed that resembles a hurricane.

 Jupiter has the strongest magnetosphere of all other planets, nearly 20,000 times that of Earth.
 Jupiter rotates on its axis faster than any other planet in just less than 10 hours.
 Jupiter has three faint rings composed of dust particles which result from the impact of comets and asteroids.
 The planet revolves around the sun once in a period of 11.86 Earth years.

 2. Saturn - diameter of 120,660 km (9.5 times bigger than Earth)